devaslanphp/angular-tailwind-boilerplate/README.md

 1. Clone this repository into your development environment
 2. Install dependencies `npm install` (or `yarn install`)
-3. Server the application `ng serve`
+3. Serve the application `ng serve`

 **Enjoy Coding!**